E2-PhD-Council/ThesisTemplate/README.md

 TODO: More thorough intro, also see issues for things to add.

+### Versioning

+We will strive to follow a [semver](https://semver.org/) policy by changing major versions whenever breaking changes occur.

+However, as long as we are in a 0.x.y version this is not guaranteed.

 ## Contribute
 If you find any bugs or inconsistencies, please open an issue (https://github.com/E2-PhD-Council/ThesisTemplate/issues).
 That way we can continue to improve the template and help future colleagues.